Wayra-T/Project-Cybersecurity-HomeLab/README.md

 ## 👋 Introduction
 Welcome to my **Cybersecurity HomeLab** project.
-Someone once said, "Practice is infinitely superior to theory."
-Let's get to work; it's time to research and design my own homelab.
+As someone once said, "Practice is infinitely superior to theory."
+Now, it's time for me to research and design my own homelab.

 This space documents the process of building and configuring a personal lab environment to simulate a **Security Operations Center (SOC)**.
 The lab is designed for **hands-on learning** in threat detection, incident response, and security tool deployment.